itsLeonnnnn/MysticRealms/README.md

 The game uses inheritance to create specialized characters in order to facilitate code reuse and specialisation.
 Inheritance is used to build derived classes that inherit the traits and characteristics of a base class.
 An "is-a" relationship between classes is established, whereby a derived or child class inherits the characteristics of a base or parent class.
 There are a number of classes in our programmes, including the Goblin, Witch, and Boss classes, all of which are derived from the Character class to obtain the necessary information for each character in the game.

-Each of our class is represented by a class definition, which includes the properties and behaviors specific to the class.
+Each of our classes is represented by a class definition, which includes the properties and behaviours specific to the class.

 The core foundation of our game's object-oriented design lies in the Character class.
-This base class encapsulates common properties and behaviors shared by all characters in the game, such as health, strength, magic, and potions.
+This base class encapsulates common properties and behaviours shared by all characters in the game, such as health, strength, magic, and potions.
 By defining these attributes in the base class, we promote code reuse and avoid duplication of code.
 Furthermore, encapsulating these attributes within the class provides data integrity and controlled access through member functions.

 To create specialized characters in the game, we employ derived classes that inherit from the Character class.

 > #### The Derived Classes: Goblin, Witch, and Boss

 The Goblin, Witch, and Boss classes are derived classes that extend the functionality of the base class while adding their own unique characteristics.
-These derived classes inherit the attributes and member functions defined in the base class, allowing them to leverage the existing code and behavior.
+These derived classes inherit the attributes and member functions defined in the base class, allowing them to leverage the existing code and behaviour.

-Each derived class defines its own specific behaviors through member functions.
+Each derived class defines its own specific behaviours through member functions.
 For example, the Goblin class may have member functions for attacking, healing, and performing critical hits, while the Witch class may have additional member functions for magic attacks.
-These member functions represent the actions and abilities of each character type, encapsulating their specific behaviors and enabling modularity within the codebase.
+These member functions represent the actions and abilities of each character type, encapsulating their specific behaviours and enabling modularity within the codebase.

 > #### Code Organization and Header Files